-You can create these courses in a variety of ways.
+You can create these courses and online resources in a variety of ways.
 You can use an LMS, an online course authoring tool, a digital content hub, or a digital adoption platform to deliver content.
 However, the choice of technology you make will depend on your budget and business goals.

 Blended Learning LMS

 A learning management system is an all-inclusive blended learning solution that allows you to set up and manage eLearning courses as well as track learner progress.
 It can also come with features like file sharing and discussion forums so that instructors and students can communicate with each other during live training sessions.
 Check out this other post to get some tips about implementing a learning management system (LMS).

 An online course authoring tool is a more affordable alternative to an LMS.
 It allows you to create eLearning courses without being tied down by particular vendors or training companies and lets you export your content in different formats, such as SCORM, AICC, and HTML.
 To use this type of technology, you’ll need to know how to create courses from scratch.